 - Consult with your incident response team to develop and document an initial understanding of what has occurred based on initial analysis.

 - Engage your internal and external teams and stakeholders with an understanding of what they can provide to help you mitigate, respond to, and recover from the incident.

 - Take a system image and memory capture of a sample of affected devices (e.g., workstations and servers).

 - Consult federal law enforcement regarding possible decryptors available, as security researchers have already broken the encryption algorithms for some ransomware variants.

 Every individual can take simple steps to improve their cyber hygiene and protect themselves online.
 In fact there are 4 things you can do to keep yourself cyber safe.
 CISA urges everyone to practice the following:

 - Implement multi-factor authentication on your accounts.
 A password isn’t enough to keep you safe online.
 By implementing a second layer of identification, like a confirmation text message or email, a code from an authentication app, a fingerprint or Face ID, or best yet, a FIDO key, you’re giving your bank, email provider, or any other site you’re logging into the confidence that it really is you.
-Multi-factor authentication can make you 99% less likely to get hacked.
+Multi-factor authentication can make you significantly less likely to get hacked.
 So enable multi-factor authentication on your email, social media, online shopping, financial services accounts.
 And don’t forget your gaming and streaming entertainment services!

 - Update your software.
 In fact, turn on automatic updates.
 Bad actors will exploit flaws in the system.
 Update the operating system on your mobile phones, tablets, and laptops.
 And update your applications – especially the web browsers – on all your devices too.
 Leverage automatic updates for all devices, applications, and operating systems.